X Icon

 Wash trading is prohibited in the United States under the Securities Exchange Act of 1934 and the Commodity Exchange Act.
 Whether certain cryptocurrencies are securities or commodities is an open question, but this uncertainty has not been a barrier to the CFTC or the SEC, who have both brought wash trading cases against crypto players using current law.
 In March 2021, the CFTC ordered Coinbase Inc. to pay $6.5 million for false reporting and wash trading.

-While there is no specific prohibition of NFT wash trading in law, those who do it could face enforcement action as well.
-Reuters recently reported that the DOJ is looking for opportunities to bring prosecutions in the NFT space, and their recent NFT insider trading indictment – brought alongside the SEC against a former OpenSea employee – shows that the DOJ sees addressing crypto market manipulation as a priority.
+While there is no specific prohibition of NFT wash trading in law, those who engage in it may face enforcement as well.
+Reuters recently reported that the DOJ is looking for opportunities to bring prosecutions in the NFT space, and the agency's recent NFT insider trading indictment – brought alongside the SEC against a former OpenSea employee – shows that the DOJ sees addressing crypto market manipulation as a priority.

 In Thailand